-I am a psychotherapist and licensed mental health counselor (LMHC) in private practice centrally located in Seattle’s Madison Valley neighborhood.
+I am a psychotherapist and licensed mental health counselor (LMHC) in private practice.
 I offer holistic approaches to therapy, blending traditional and mind-body methods along coaching to address your needs and goals.
 I am also a certified Daring Way™ facilitator offering the groundbreaking Daring Way™ groups and counseling based on the research of Dr. Brené Brown.

 I am honored and grateful to sit with the people that come to my office with a willingness and desire to challenge that which challenges them.
-I love seeing the light reemerge in their lives as they begin to take off the shackles of sadness, worry, a silenced voice or loss.
+I love seeing the light reemerge in their lives as they begin to release or move through sadness, worry, a silenced voice or loss.

 I bring care, compassion and a belief in your ability access the life you desire.
 Our work together will be an interactive and supportive process where you can gain understanding, learn tools to deepen your relationships and find a greater sense of ease, joy and purpose in your life.

 After moving through a number of traumatic events in my life, I became and continue to be passionate about the mind, body and spirit connection and the role it plays in our health, happiness and well-being.
 I feel deep healing can happen when we are able to connect into and express ourselves fully and when we are connected to and heard by our communities be they family, friends or co-workers.
 In my role as a therapist, I will support and challenge you to push through fear, pain and obstacles and open to your innate strengths, qualities and desires.